 Liwei Lin is the Data Manager at IEI.
 In this role, she manages a growing database of information related to emerging issues in North Carolina.
 She also utilizes statistical and geographic information systems software to support data-driven research and public engagement efforts.
 Her current focus is on broader application of data visualization of the Emerging Issues Commons.
 Liwei holds a Ph.D. in forestry & environmental resources from NC State University with a graduate minor in geographic information system, and a MPIA from University of California, San Diego.

 Nan Sanseverino is the Communications Director, having joined IEI in October 2015.
-She works collaboratively with the Director, Policy, Development, and Communications teams, and within this role, she is responsible for advertising, content development, external relations, media relations, and overall strategic planning.
+She works collaboratively with the Director, Policy, Development, and Communications teams to lead IEI’s marketing and strategic communications efforts.
+Within this role, she is responsible for advertising, content development, external relations, media relations, and overall strategic planning.
 She brings more than twenty years of experience to the organization, with more than a decade in the higher education and public policy sectors.
 Her work helps to strengthen, support, and communicate the IEI brand and its mission.

 Prior to joining IEI, Nan was a long-time member of the federal advocacy arm of the University of North Carolina at Chapel Hill, having served as Communications Manager-Public Affairs on behalf of the Office of Federal Affairs.
 Nan is a native of North Carolina, and received her B.A. in journalism and mass communication, with a specialization in public relations, from UNC-Chapel Hill.

 Davina Thrash currently serves as IEI’s business officer.
 She joined IEI in 2006 as the accounting assistant overseeing the budget, contracting activities, and bookkeeping.
 She previously served as the executive assistant to the director.